Savalan Wine Factory

 Savalan Wine Factory is one of the largest wine producers in the South Caucasus region.
 It is located in the Gabala district of the Republic of Azerbaijan.

 History

 Savalan Wine Factory was established in December 2006 in the Gabala district of the Republic of Azerbaijan under the brand name “ASPI Winery” by “ASPI AGRO” LLC.
 The company’s main area of activity has been grape cultivation and the production of high-quality wines.

 Products

-In the company’s vineyards located in the Gabala district, 21 technical grape varieties (“Chardonnay,” “Pinot Noir,” “Cabernet Sauvignon,” “Merlot,” “Grenache,” “Cabernet Franc,” “Syrah,” “Alicante Bouschet,” “Riesling,” “Viognier,” “Rebo,” “Arinarnoa,” “Verdejo,” “Marselan,” “Petit Verdot,” “Muscat Blanc,” “Montepulciano Aglianico,” “Traminer,” “Mourvèdre,” and “French Colombard”) and 14 table grape varieties (“Italia,” “Michele-Polleri,” “Crimson,” “Regina,” “Sultanina,” “Prima Cardinal,” “Victoria,” “Matilde,” “Muscat,” “Gambruski,” “Black Magic,” “Alphonse,” “Centennial,” and “Danlas”) are cultivated.
+In the company’s vineyards located in the Gabala district, 22 typical grape varieties (“Chardonnay,” “Pinot Noir,” “Cabernet Sauvignon,” “Merlot,” “Grenache,” “Cabernet Franc,” “Syrah,” “Alicante Bouschet,” “Riesling,” “Viognier,” “Rebo,” “Arinarnoa,” “Floriesc,” “Verdejo,” “Marselan,” “Petit Verdot,” “Muscat Blanc,” “Montepulciano Aglianico,” “Traminer,” “Mourvèdre,” and “French Colombard”) and 14 table grape varieties (“Italia,” “Michele-Polleri,” “Crimson,” “Regina,” “Sultanina,” “Prima Cardinal,” “Victoria,” “Matilde,” “Muscat,” “Gambruski,” “Black Magic,” “Alphonse,” “Centennial,” and “Danlas”) are cultivated.

 The company produces wines under brands such as Riesling, Verdejo, Moscatel, Traminer, and others.